 Overview of COVID-19 Mortgage Assistance Options

 The best way to demonstrate how this program works is with an example.
-Let’s say you miss your mortgage payment for two months due to a layoff or job loss but then you resume work.
-You may be able to afford your monthly mortgage payment again but you may not be able to afford to bring your loan current by paying the past due interest and principal.
+Let’s say your loan was in forbearance and you miss your mortgage payments for three months due to a layoff or job loss but then you return work.
+You may be able to afford your monthly mortgage payment again but you may not be able to afford to bring your loan current by paying the three months worth of past due interest and principal.

-In this case, the amount of the missed payments is added to your mortgage balance and you pay off this added balance when you pay off your loan.
-You do not pay any interest on the payment deferral and you should not be charged any fees or penalties to participate in the program.
+In this case, the missed payments are deferred and added to your mortgage balance.
+From a technical standpoint, the amount of the deferred payments become a subordinated loan — also known as a partial claim — that does not need to be repaid until you pay off your mortgage .
+You do not pay any interest on the payment deferral / subordinated loan and you should not be charged any late fees or penalties to participate in the program.

 To be eligible for this specific mortgage payment deferral program you must make your full monthly payment in the month you apply for the deferral.
+Additionally, you must have been current or less than 31 days delinquent on your loan as of March 1, 2020.
 There are additional guidelines you must meet to qualify so it is important to review program terms with Fannie Mae or Freddie Mac and your mortgage servicer.

 Please note that if your loan is owned or secured by Fannie Mae or Freddie Mac, your mortgage servicer may receive $500 and be reimbursed for certain transaction costs so they are incentivized to help you with the payment deferral.